empathyco/x/.github/CONTRIBUTING.md

 - **[@empathyco/x-archetype](https://github.com/empathyco/x-archetype)** - This associated project is Empathy’s vision of the ideal mix of  X Components.
 A project showing the power of the X Components, ready to connect to any search API with customizable layout through design tokens.
 It is the perfect example to learn how to use the X Components.
 This package is a project outside this monorepo.
 - **[@empathyco/x-deep-merge](/packages/deep-merge)** - This package clones an array of objects into another object.
-- **[@empathyco/eslint-plugin-x](/packages/eslint-plugin-x)** - This package is a customized version for the Interface X project of the [ESLint plugin](https://eslint.org/docs/about/), an open source JavaScript linting utility.
+- **[@empathyco/eslint-plugin-x](/packages/eslint-plugin-x)** - Customized version for the Interface X project of the [ESLint plugin](https://eslint.org/docs/about/), an open source JavaScript linting utility.
 It also includes a style formatter and best practices beyond the ESLint plugin, such as
   [prettier](https://prettier.io/) and [standard-version](https://github.com/conventional-changelog/standard-version).
 - **[@empathyco/x-get-safe-property-chain](/packages/get-safe-property-chain)** - A utility designed to safely retrieve nested values.
 - **[@empathyco/x-jest-utils](/packages/jest-utils)** - Jest extensions for easier testing.